-Some studies and evaluations, including an evaluation by Arjun Makhijani of the health effects of nuclear weapons complexes, estimate that cancer deaths due to global radiation doses from nuclear test programmes in the atmosphere of the five nuclear-weapon States amount to hundreds of thousands.
-When North Korea conducts an underground nuclear test, a wide range of global sensors will detect detonation almost immediately.
-The Comprehensive Nuclear-Test-Ban Treaty (CTBT) The CTBT is a legally binding global ban on testing nuclear explosives.
+Some studies and evaluations, including an evaluation by Arjun Makhijani of the health effects of nuclear weapons complexes, estimate that cancer deaths due to global radiation doses from nuclear test programs in the atmosphere of the five nuclear-weapon States amount to hundreds of thousands.
+Whenever North Korea carries out an underground nuclear test, a wide range of global sensors will detect it almost immediately.
+The Comprehensive Nuclear-Test-Ban Treaty (CTBT) is a legally binding global ban on testing nuclear explosives.
 Recognizing that even underground tests can cause serious damage, and wanting to end the era of nuclear testing, the international community adopted the Comprehensive Nuclear-Test-Ban Treaty in 1996.
 According to the CTBTO, out of more than 2,000 nuclear detonations since 1945, 75% have been tests conducted underground, mainly by the major nuclear powers such as the United States, Russia (formerly the Soviet Union), Great Britain, France and China.